AmadouDiadie95/AmadouDiadie95/README.md

 Added the `Mon 8 Oct 2023`

-Last update on Wed Aug 07 2024
+Last update on Thu Aug 08 2024

-**147 day before 2025 ⏱** days before new years
+**146 day before 2025 ⏱** days before new years

-🤖 This README.md is updated with pleasure
+🤖 This README.md is updated with wickedness